My Parents Are Older – Can They Still Have ChondroFiller?

 Conclusion

-Age alone should not prevent someone from considering ChondroFiller.
+Age alone should not prevent someone from considering the ChondroFiller injection.
 Each case should be carefully assessed, taking joint condition and overall health into account.
-It is not a cure.
+It is not a cure and cannot reverse established arthritis; the goal is symptom improvement and joint support.
 For individual medical advice, please consult a qualified healthcare professional.
+The London Cartilage Clinic at Harley Street, part of the MSK Doctors group, offers specialist assessment for those wanting to understand whether the ChondroFiller injection may suit their circumstances.

 References